 How much difference does Saturday play make?

-Looking at the figures for all sessions the top 5 games are exactly the same except that Nations moves up from 5 to 3.
-Looking at the places below, Concordia moves up from 42 to 7 having been played at both Saturday sessions.
+Looking at the figures for all sessions the top 5 games are exactly the same and in the same order.

 Games that have stood the test of time

 Industrial Waste was played again this year remaining the only game to have recorded play every year since 2003.

 Below is a table of the top 10 games listed by the number of years that they have been played at the club from April 2003 (this was a particularly easy table to compile this year as all the games on the list were played).